Popular Colosseum Tickets

 About The Colosseum

-Interestingly, the name “Colosseum” wasn’t used during ancient times.
-Locals then referred to it as the ‘Flavian Amphitheatre’, which was named after the Flavian dynasty.
-If you'd asked for directions to the Colosseum back then, you'd likely be met with puzzled looks!
+It wasn't called the “Colosseum” during the ancient times, it was known as the ‘Flavian Amphitheatre’, and named after the 'Flavian' dynasty, which was the Emperor and his family.
+If you'd asked for directions to the Colosseum at the time, you'd likely be met with puzzled looks!

-Records suggest the Colosseum remained in active use for around 500 years, until the 6th century.
-Today, it stands not only as a powerful symbol of Ancient Rome but also as one of the ‘New Seven Wonders of the Modern World’ and a ‘UNESCO World Heritage Site’ as part of the ‘Historic Centre of Rome’.
+It was actively used for around 500 years, until the 6th century.
+Its now a powerful symbol of Ancient Rome but also as one of the ‘New Seven Wonders of the Modern World’ and a ‘UNESCO World Heritage Site’ under the ‘Historic Centre of Rome’ listing.

-The Colosseum was constructed using a mix of concrete, sand, and travertine limestone.
-Its elliptical shape and imposing height make it one of the most distinctive and admired examples of ancient Roman architecture.
+It was constructed using a mix of concrete, sand, and travertine limestone and its elliptical shape and imposing height make it one of the most distinctive and admired examples of ancient Roman architecture.

-Beneath the arena floor lies a fascinating network of tunnels, ramps, and elevators, which were ingenious mechanisms that once allowed for the dramatic appearance of gladiators and wild animals through hidden trapdoors.
-The upper seating tiers were strategically assigned based on class and social rank, much like modern stadium seating today.
+Under the arena floor is a huge network of tunnels, ramps, and elevators, which were ingenious mechanisms that allowed for the dramatic appearance of gladiators and wild animals through hidden trapdoors in the arena floor.
+The seating tiers were based on class and social ranking, much like modern stadium seating today - the more expensive the seat, the better the view!

-The Colosseum’s outer façade features three levels of columns in the Doric, Ionic, and Corinthian orders, showing the evolution of classical architecture in one cohesive design.
-Despite being over 2,000 years old, its original engineering solutions, particularly the complex mechanisms under the stage, remain awe-inspiring even by today’s standards!
+The Colosseum has three types of columns, Doric, Ionic, and Corinthian, which show the evolution of classical architecture during its construction in one cohesive design.
+Despite being over 2,000 years old, its engineering, particularly the complex mechanisms under the stage, remain clever even by today’s standards!

 Over the centuries, the Colosseum has suffered damage from earthquakes, stone looting, and water damage, especially due to unstable ground beneath the structure.
 However, numerous restoration efforts have been made to preserve its legacy.

 One of the most exciting modern developments came in 2017, when the 4th and 5th tiers were reopened to the public.
-The upper levels now offer panoramic views of Rome that had been inaccessible for generations and are now an unmissable opportunity for photography lovers and history buffs alike!
+The upper levels now offer panoramic views of Rome that had been inaccessible for decades!

 Useful Information About The Colosseum